 Not so fast.
 As you can tell from this description, a C-section is not the gentlest of procedures on the body and organs, so adequate rest and recovery are essential.
 Your client will need to be patient with the process and not push through it.
 You cannot out-train the healing process.
 Encourage clients to heal well now, and save themselves issues down the road in the short and long term.

 Think of a C-section as you would a surgery, such as an ACL repair in the knee.
-Rehabilitation for it is a 9 to 12 month process.
-There are steps and checks along the way with the surgeon and physiotherapist and a set timeline of when it is safe to return to certain activities.
+Rehabilitation for it is a nine- to 12-month process.
+There are steps and checks along the way with the surgeon and physiotherapist, and a set timeline of when it is safe to return to certain activities.
 In my opinion, this is how C-sections should be treated.

-Although the doctor might clear your client for post c-section exercise 6 weeks after surgery, be certain that this means light, gentle exercise.
-Exercises beneficial at this time include breathing, walking, core restoration, and bodyweight exercises.
-Exercises not beneficial at this time are, for example, running, jumping, heavy weight training, crunches, leg raises, and other traditional ab exercises.
+Although the doctor might clear your client for post C-section exercise six weeks after surgery, be certain that this means light, gentle exercise.
+Beneficial exercises include breathing, walking, core restoration, and bodyweight exercises.
+Risky exercises include running, jumping, heavy strength training, crunches, leg raises, and other traditional ab exercises.
 We’ll chat about the specifics of the return to exercise in a bit.